BritMacgregor/Growth-Chart/README.md

 2. After necessary dependencies are installed you will be able to view this application on: http://localhost:5000/

+3. Software needed to operate this application will be a command prompt to run the express server, a browser to view the html content, and the necessary dependencies installed through npm.
+You will also need to have the .env file which contains the required login and password information to access and use the database.
+Simply place the .env file in the root folder to be able to use the database.

 **To access the application on your local machine**
 To begin using the application simple click the add button.
 This will bring forth a form in which you can enter your child's stats.